Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

 The third way $\xi$ can be inconsistent is if the stabilizations on each component of a leg are consistent but some of the components are stabilized differently.
 This means if we think of $\xi$ as coming from contact surgery on the link in Figure~\ref{fig:e0lm2}, then the contact structure on one of the solid tori, associated to the knot $K$, describing the contact surgery corresponds to a partially decorated path where the signs in a given continued fraction block are the same, but the signs between some of the continued fraction blocks differ.
 Thus we have a mixed torus $T$ at the juncture between two continued fraction blocks.
 As discussed in Remark~\ref{splits} we see that any $e$-splitting will consist of a lens space and a Seifert fibered space as described above.
-For the second part of this statement, we need to know that the new $r_i'$ is between $0$ and $1$ which is equivalent to $-1/r'_i<-1$, but this follows since all the exceptional slopes $E_T$ are less than $-1$.
+More specifically, the $e_0$ of the new Seifert fibered space is the same as the original Seifert fibered space.
+To see this, we need to know that the new $r_i'$ is between $0$ and $1$, which is equivalent to $-1/r'_i<-1$, but this follows since all the exceptional slopes $E_T$ are less than $-1$.
 This gives Case~(3) above.
 (We might have part of the splitting contain $S^1\times S^2$, but as above, this cannot happen unless $e_0=-1$.)

 The last way that $\xi$ can be inconsistent is if the stabilization on the central curve and the stabilization on one of the legs, say the first leg, are different.
-In this case, consider the surgery diagram in the lower right of Figure~\ref{fig:e0lm2}.
+In this case, consider the surgery diagram on the right-hand side of Figure~\ref{fig:e0lm2}.
 The contact surgery on the middle curve will now be given by a contact structure on a solid torus corresponding to a path whose first continued fraction block has one sign and all the others have the opposite sign.
 It is not hard to see that the $e$-splitting in this case yields either Case~(3) or Case~(4) above.
 (We might have part of the splitting contain $S^1\times S^2$, but as above, this cannot happen unless $e_0=-1$.) \end{proof}

-We next consider consistent contact structures. \begin{proposition}] If $\xi$ is a consistent contact structure on $Y(e_0;r_1,r_2,r_3)$ with $e_0\leq -3$, then it is symplectically filled by a rational homology ball if and only if $Y(e_0;r_1,r_2,r_3)$ belongs to one of the three families of Seifert fibered spaces depicted in Figure~\ref{fig:plumbing1}. \end{proposition}
+We next consider consistent contact structures. \begin{proposition} If $\xi$ is a consistent contact structure on $Y=Y(e_0;r_1,r_2,r_3)$ with $e_0\leq -3$, then $(Y, \xi)$ admits a symplectic rational homology ball filling if and only if $Y$ belongs to one of the three families of Seifert fibered spaces depicted in Figure~\ref{fig:plumbing1}. \end{proposition}

 \begin{proof} As discussed before the statement of Theorem~\ref{main1}, when $e_0 \leq -3$, the consistent contact structure on $Y=Y(e_0;r_1,r_2,r_3)$ is the Milnor fillable contact structure $ \xi_{can}$, and also recall from the introduction that the contact $3$-manifold $(Y, \xi_{can})$ admits a symplectic rational homology ball filling if and only if the minimal good resolution graph of the corresponding singularity (a negative definite star-shaped tree with three legs) belongs to one of the three infinite families shown in Figure~\ref{fig:plumbing1}. \end{proof}